Jalen Green: 2021–22 season: All-Rookie First Team

 On February 19, 2022, Green participated in the Slam Dunk Contest, finishing in third place.
 On March 9, Green scored 32 points along with three rebounds, three assists, and one blocked shot in 38 minutes which marked his second 30-point game in a 130–139 overtime win against the Los Angeles Lakers.
-On March 28, Green scored his third 30-points game along with four rebounds and assists in a 123–120 loss against the San Antonio Spurs.
-He joined with Allen Iverson as the only NBA rookie to score a 30-plus point in five straight games in a row since 1997.
+On March 28, Green scored his third 30-point game along with four rebounds and assists in a 123–120 loss against the San Antonio Spurs.
+He joined with Allen Iverson as the only NBA rookie to score 30-plus points in five straight games since 1997.
 In his final game as a rookie, Green scored a then-career high with 41 points in a 130–114 loss to the Atlanta Hawks, which was the first 40-point game by a Rockets rookie since Hakeem Olajuwon.
 At the end of the regular season, he was named Rookie of the Month for March and April.
 He was selected to the NBA All-Rookie First Team with averages of 17.3 points, 3.4 rebounds, and 2.6 assists.